+- + decide on default active button

+- dialog.

-+ See configs/apps/gladevcp/by-widget/ for a GladeVCP applications and UI file for working with radio buttons.
+- + See configs/apps/gladevcp/by-widget/ for a GladeVCP applications and UI file for working with radio buttons.

-7.3.6.6 Scales
+9.3.6.6 Scales

-HAL\HScale and HAL\VScale are derived from the GtkHScale and GtkVScale respectively.
+HAL_HScale and HAL_VScale are derived from the GtkHScale and GtkVScale respectively.
 They have one output FLOAT pin with name equal to widget name.
 Scales have no additional properties.

-To make a scale useful in Glade, add an Adjustment (General $\rightarrow$ Adjustment $\rightarrow$ New or existing adjustment) and edit the adjustment object.
+To make a scale useful in Glade, add an Adjustment (General \rightarrow Adjustment \rightarrow New or existing adjustment) and edit the adjustment object.
 It defines the default/min/max/increment values.
 Also, set adjustment Page size and Page increment to zero to avoid warnings.